sparvu/safesecure/docs/cases/perf/bilibili.md

+# Bilibili.com Case

+## Description
+**Type:** Runtime data type conversion software error **Component:** OpenResty
+**Language:** Lua

+"The Lua flame graph eventually located the culprit — a string-type zero value for a server weight (i.e., “0”) was inserted into the business logic’s configuration metadata, while the Lua API of OpenResty’s lua-resty-balancer library expected a numerical weight value.
+It thus led to infinite recursion and infinite loops."

-Resolving Bilibili’s major site incident with OpenResty XRay
+## Resolving Bilibili’s major site incident with OpenResty XRay

-Yichun Zhang
+**Author:** Yichun Zhang
 Check out how OpenResty XRay helps organizations troubleshoot issues and optimize the performance of their applications.

-LEARN MORE
+### LEARN MORE
 OpenResty Inc. used the proprietary product OpenResty XRay with its enhanced dynamic tracing technology to resolve a significant website crash of Bilibili.com, one of the busiest streaming websites in Asia.
 After hours of troubleshooting, the engineering team at Bilibili.com reached out to the OpenResty team for assistance.
 With OpenResty XRay, the OpenResty team quickly pinpointed the root cause and resolved the major incident in production.

-OpenResty XRay Robots
+### OpenResty XRay Robots

 A recent article entitled 2021.07.13 This is how we crashed by Bilibili.com summarized a significant site crash that occurred last year.
 This article sparked a lot of questions, discussions, and interest in the specifics.
 Therefore, we would like to take this opportunity to explain how OpenResty helped handle this incident and to introduce the tools we used to a larger audience that might be interested in the technical details.